thomashartm/docker-xsstrike/README.md

 ## License

 It's just a dumb script ...

-licensed under the WTFPL (DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE - Version 2)
+Licensed under the WTFPL - DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (Version 2)